apache/openwhisk/docs/mobile_sdk.md

 whisk auth        kkkkkkkk-kkkk-kkkk-kkkk-kkkkkkkkkkkk:tttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttt
 ```

-The strings before and after the colon are your key and token, respectively.
+The strings before the colon is your key, and the string after the colon is your token.

 ## Invoking an OpenWhisk action

 To invoke a remote action, you can call `invokeAction` with the action name.
-You can specify the namespace the action belongs to, or just leave it blank to accept the default namespace.
+You can specify the namespace that the action belongs to, or leave it blank to accept the default namespace.
 Use a dictionary to pass parameters to the action as required.

 For example: